Civil Engineer Corps: UDTs

 Diving masks were not common in 1944 and a few men had tried using goggles at Kwajalein.
 They were a rare item in the Hawaiian sports stores so Lt.
 Crist and Seabee Chief Howard Roeder and put in a request to the Supply Corps for them.
 Fortuitously, a diving mask ad was spotted in a magazine.
 That prompted a priority dispatch to the States appropriating the store's entire stock.

 In 1944 the Navy created an unheralded program to dredge harbors to increase accessibility and stevedoring productivity at advance bases.
 The 301st CB was created for the job and given two ex-NCDU (CEC) and two ex-UDT (CEC) to assist.
 Between them they had three Silver Stars and a Bronze Star for valor.

 Prisoners of war

 During WWII fifteen CEC were taken as prisoners of war.
 All were in the Pacific and all were taken at the onset of hostilities at Cavite, Philippines, Wake, and Guam.
 Six would die: one executed, two from friendly fire, and three from mal-treatment.
 One POW, Lt.
-Jerry Steward CEC, received the Navy Cross, Purple Heart with three gold stars, Army Distinguished Unit Badge with Oak leaf cluster, Philippine Distinguished Service Star and was the most decorated CEC officer of WWII.
+Jerry Steward CEC, received the Navy Cross, Purple Heart with three gold stars, Army Distinguished Unit Citation with Oak leaf cluster, Philippine Distinguished Service Star and was the most decorated CEC officer of WWII.
 Postwar he retired as a Rear Admiral.